LandRegistry/bg-dev-pack-redesign/app/apis/submit-an-application/1.0/technical-guide.md

 <h3 class="govuk-heading-s">Transfer amount validation</h3>
 <p class="govuk-body">Value must be provided, either as an exact value or a value band (where transfer is not for monetary value).</p>

+<h3 class="govuk-heading-s">TR5 Validation</h3>
+<p class="govuk-body">If you are including a TR5 document, then any transaction that a TR5 is attached to must have at least two title numbers. </p>

 <h3 class="govuk-heading-s">Transfer date validation</h3>